Blog

 Should You Consider Hip Replacement Surgery?

-You wake up with stiffness that doesn’t loosen, even after movement or stretching Morning arrives.
+Morning arrives.
 You try standing.
 The joint resists.
 You stretch, but nothing helps.
 It’s not soreness—it’s something deeper.
 A kind of tightness that feels stuck.
 Day after day, the stiffness returns.
 And stays longer.
 It begins replacing ease with hesitation.
-You can…
+You can no longer walk the same distance without pausing or shifting your weight You…

 Read more